camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 ### Automation Anywhere

+TODO: describe creating a bot in automation anywhere

 ## Adding a template to the Catalog

 For each UiPath package that should be orchestrated, there needs to be a corresponding template in the Cawemo Catalog.